ArcticSnow/TopoPyScale_Documentation/docs/index.md

 ## How to Cite

-You may cite `TopoPyScale` when using it with the following:
+You are invited to cite `TopoPyScale` when using it with the following:

 Filhol S., Fiddes J., Aalstad K., (2023).
 TopoPyScale: A Python Package for Hillslope Climate Downscaling.
 Journal of Open Source Software, 8(86), 5059, (https://doi.org/10.21105/joss.05059)[https://doi.org/10.21105/joss.05059]